Philippine television drama: 2020s

 Teleserye production was suspended In 2020 due to the COVID-19 pandemic.
 Interest in boys' love series developed after the Thai series 2gether: The series aired on ABS-CBN's Kapamilya Channel and blocktime agreement with ZOE Broadcasting Network through A2Z.

-In February 2020, the action drama series FPJ's Ang Probinsyano surpassed the 1992–1997 series Mara Clara upon airing its 1,131st episode, with the former now the longest-running drama series on ABS-CBN and on Philippine television since the said date.
+In February 2020, the action drama series FPJ's Ang Probinsyano surpassed the 1992–1997 series Mara Clara upon airing its 1,131st episode, with the former now the longest-running drama series on ABS-CBN and on Philippine television since the said date, thus breaking the record.

-Domination of family and religious-oriented drama series continued in the 2020s, with teleseryes belonging to this genre including Huwag Kang Mangamba, top-billed by The Gold Squad (Andrea Brillantes, Seth Fedelin, Kyle Echarri, and Francine Diaz of Kadenang Ginto and ASAP Natin' To), Love in 40 Days, and Maria Clara at Ibarra.
+Domination of family and religious-oriented drama series continued in the 2020s, with teleseryes belonging to this genre including Huwag Kang Mangamba, top-billed by The Gold Squad (Andrea Brillantes, Seth Fedelin, Kyle Echarri, and Francine Diaz of Kadenang Ginto and ASAP Natin' To), Love in 40 Days, Maria Clara at Ibarra, and My Bespren Emman.

 After almost 7 years of airing, FPJ's Ang Probinsyano ended in August 2022, after 1,696 episodes.
-It was replaced with the 2022 version of Darna, marking the tempoary restoration of pre-September 28, 2015 ABS-CBN's primetime slot after its news program TV Patrol that was not seen since the start of airing of the said action drama series until it was replaced by FPJ's Batang Quiapo on February 13, 2023.
+It was replaced with the 2022 version of Darna, marking the temporary restoration of pre-September 28, 2015 ABS-CBN's primetime slot after its news program TV Patrol that was not seen since the start of airing of the said action drama series until it was replaced by FPJ's Batang Quiapo on February 13, 2023.

 In 2024 and 2025, the drama series Abot-Kamay na Pangarap and Lilet Matias: Attorney-at-Law became the longest-running dramas on GMA Network with 659 and 258 episodes respectively.